-Hydroelectric power is generated in the same way that early watermills operated.
+Today, electricity is generated following the same basic concept used in Roman watermills.
 A dam is built across a river, creating a large reservoir of water.
 This water is then released through turbines, causing them to turn.
-The spinning turbine rotates giant magnets around a huge coil of copper wire to create electricity.
+The spinning turbines rotate giant magnets around a huge coil of copper wire to create electricity.
 The faster the water flows, the more electricity is created.
+This type of electricity is known as hydroelectricity.